 What are Vitamins?

-The letter “B” in ABCs will focus on Vitamin B benefits.
+The letter “C” in ABCs will focus on Vitamin C benefits.
 This is a 3-part series focused on the ABCs of Skincare.
 This blog post will be the second topic in this series.
 If you have stumbled across another ABCs of skincare and it is not the first or second post, please go back and begin with “A.”

 As many of you already know, vitamins are essential to life.
 They contribute to good health by regulating metabolism and assisting the biochemical processes that release energy when we digest food.
-They are considered micronutrients because our body needs them in relatively small amounts.
-Macronutrients are carbohydrates, fats, protein, and WATER that your body needs in larger amounts.
+They are considered micronutrients because our body needs them in relatively small amounts compared to macronutrients which are carbohydrates, fats, protein, and WATER.

-What does Vitamin B do for the body?
+What does Vitamin C do for the body?

-What can Vitamin B do for the skin?
+What can Vitamin C do for the skin?